-Exhibition, curated by Studio Makkink & Bey for IABR, showing works of over 30 designers, architects and artists and showing the results of research by design into resources that can serve as (building) materials and/or food while having a responsible relationship to water use.
+Exhibition, curated by Studio Makkink & Bey for International Architecure Biennal Rotterdam, with works of over 30 designers, architects & artists and results of research by design into resources that can serve as (building) materials and/or food while having a responsible relationship to water use.

 Rotterdam is a low-lying port city in the delta.
 In times of climate crisis, the city has to face up to acute challenges such as subsidence, water safety, extreme precipitation, heat, and drought.
 But what about water use?